Board of Directors

 Margaret Downey, Founder and President

-Margaret founded the Freethought Society of Greater Philadelphia (FSGP) and the Anti-Discrimination Support Network (ADSN) in 1993.
+Margaret founded the Freethought Society of Greater Philadelphia (FSGP) (now the Freethought Society) and the Anti-Discrimination Support Network (ADSN) in 1993.
 In 1994 Margaret founded the Thomas Paine Memorial Committee.

 Margaret Downey was born into a multi-cultural family in Baton Rouge, Louisiana.
 Growing up in a highly prejudiced southern society in the 1950s, Margaret became concerned about persecution from an early age.
 She has devoted her life to ending any and all discrimination against any and all peoples of the world.
 Reading the literary work of Thomas Paine and Robert G. Ingersoll enabled Margaret to develop a keen sense of revolutionary thought.
 She became an openly declared atheist and activist in her twenties.
 Free from the constraints of religious dogma and patriarchal systems, Margaret became involved with the feminist movement.
 Margaret fought for basic rights such as freedom of expression, freedom of choice, personal family leave for working parents, equal pay, and promotional opportunities for women.
 Continue reading “Who is Margaret Downey” for more information.

 Carol has been an atheist since her teens, after recognizing that the Roman Catholicism she’d been immersed in made no sense to her.
 For many years, she thought she was alone as an atheist, but in the early 90s she discovered online communities and encountered atheist groups everywhere!
 She became the senior sysop on Compuserve’s religion forum and served in that capacity for 13 years, and was a sponsor of the Freethought and Science/Philosophy sections there along with her deceased husband, Lee.
 A writer, photographer and artist, her writing is often about the nature of atheism and its many branches, such as Freethought, Naturalism, Humanism, etc. Her artwork explores the beauty and mystery of nature and is viewable at www.carolroper.com.
 Endlessly curious, her passion for science and art enriches her personal life as a mother and grandmother.
 As a concerned humanitarian, Carol’s ambition is to encourage tolerance and compassion.
 She considers herself a secular Buddhist as well as a Freethinker, atheist, and Naturalist.
 Carol writes frequently on science and freethought topics.